jigoshop/jigoshop/readme.txt

 == Changelog ==
 = 1.8 - 2013-07-15 =
-* Please CLEAR or empty your browser caches after updating Jigoshop for this release *
 * New: Settings->General->`Complete processing Orders` option for 'processing' orders older than 30 days
 * New: Javascript Checkout field validation to enhance payment conversion.
 Shows correct and incorrect fields.
 	* Orders won't be placed until all Checkout fields required data are input and validated